GovTechSG/TechBiz-Documentation/support-request.md

-# Raise a support request
+# Raise a service request

-Click [here](Go.gov.sg/techbiz-sr) to raise a support request.
+Click [here](Go.gov.sg/techbiz-sr) to raise a service request.